ogradyc01/GoldenCheetah/UG_Menu-Bar_Activity.md

 ***

+* `Share Online...` - Opens a dialog box where you can select with which Websites you want to share your ride data, how to name it and which data series are to be shared.
+For further details, please check [Special Topics: Upload_Download to_from external web-sites] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special Topics_Upload_Download to_from external web-sites)

 * `Export...` - Opens a dialog box to export the currently selected ride.
 You can choose the directory and the file format - _Note: The file formats are implemented to best knowledge - but since formats evolve or other software does different interpretation there is a risk, that exported files cannot be interpreted, even if the software claims to be able to read a particular format._
 * `Batch export...` - In addition to "Export..." allows the selection of multiple files to be exported.
 * `Export Metrics as CSV...` - Exports the metric database into a CSV file. _Note: The metric database is a SQLite database - which can also be read by appropriate SQLite tools.
 Any manipulation of the data from outside GoldenCheetah is not recommended/supported._